Grapefruit Syrup – Easy, Sweet and Tart Deliciousness

-I had about 6 large pink grapefruit to use up.
-I peeled them, being sure to get as much as the white pith off as possible.
+- I had about 6 large pink grapefruits to use up.
+I peeled them, being sure to get as much of the white pith off as possible.
 Section them with a sharp knife.
 Holding the fruit in one hand, make clean cuts on either side of the sections where you see the membranes.

-Heat the fruit in a heavy pot, over medium heat.
-When it comes to a boil, add the sugar and being stirring to dissolve.
+- Heat the fruit in a heavy pot over medium heat.
+When it comes to a boil, add the sugar and begin stirring to dissolve.

 - Cheesecake topping